Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/a-great-example-of-a-terrible-pie-chart.md

 ::figcaption[Pie chart]
 :::

-I would like to point out that I didn’t create this chart, it was displayed during a presentation and I took a hasty photo with my smart phone in order to share it with you.
+I would like to point out that I didn't create this chart, it was displayed during a presentation and I took a hasty photo with my smart phone in order to share it with you.
 This is also the reason why I appear in the reflection on the display screen!

 ## Type Of Data

 The one argument in favour of pie charts is that it succinctly shows that the data is part of a whole.
-For example, each slice represents a percentage of an entirety, for example “out of the 100 people we asked, 50% of them said yes, 30% said no and 20% said maybe”.
+For example, each slice represents a percentage of an entirety, for example "out of the 100 people we asked, 50% of them said yes, 30% said no and 20% said maybe".
 Because these are all plotted on a circle we can see all four values (50, 30, 20 and 100).

-You don’t actually need to use a pie chart to demonstrate this, but this is one of the most reasonable arguments for using a pie chart.
+You don't actually need to use a pie chart to demonstrate this, but this is one of the most reasonable arguments for using a pie chart.

-It is not advisable to use a pie chart to plot data that doesn’t make up a whole.
+It is not advisable to use a pie chart to plot data that doesn't make up a whole.
 It is also a bad idea to use a pie chart to show data over time.
 A line graph or column chart is much better suited to this.

 Error number one, this pie chart shows data over time.